Program

 Plenary 3 - A different dream: rent as Australia’s dominant housing tenure

 As the landscape of housing in Australia evolves, renting is becoming an increasingly prevalent tenure.
-This session will explore the implications of this shift, featuring insights from the NSW Rental Commissioner, Trina Jones.Session Sponsor
+This session will explore the implications of this shift.Speakers:

 10.30am - Morning Tea